Presentations from Part 2 of the 2021 LAF Innovation + Leadership Symposium

 Design with Disabled People Now: Including Disabled People in the Design Process

-Alexa Vaughn-Brainard, Landscape Designer and Access Specialist, MIG (formerly Landscape Designer, OLIN), Los Angeles, California
+Alexa Vaughn, Landscape Designer and Access Specialist, MIG (formerly Landscape Designer, OLIN), Los Angeles, California

 2018 LAF Olmsted Scholar (Graduate)